 The fusion of sperm and egg initiates embryonic development and then passes through several subsequent steps, which ultimately lead to the blastocyst.

-The sperm fuses with the egg, causing the initiation of meiosis completion in the egg and the formation of the zygote.
+The sperm fuses with the egg, causing the initiation of stages of meiosis completion in the egg and the formation of the zygote.

 The fusion of the sperm and egg nucleus gives a diploid zygote nucleus that contains both parental genetic materials.